Skip to main content

 If you're carrying a large amount of credit card debt and don't qualify for other debt consolidation tools, consider a debt management plan.
 Just like a credit card balance transfer or personal loan, this arrangement allows you to roll multiple credit card balances into one simple monthly payment.

-However, unlike balance transfer cards and personal loans, a debt management plan is usually offered through a credit counseling agency.
+Yet unlike balance transfer cards and personal loans, a debt management plan is usually offered through a credit counseling agency.
 You work directly with a certified credit counselor, who contacts your creditors to negotiate a payment amount you can afford.
 Each month, you'll make one payment to the plan's administrator, who is responsible for distributing the money to your creditors.
 Debt management plans typically last anywhere from three to five years until the debt has been fully paid off.

 What to consider: While you have an active debt management plan, you cannot use credit credits or open new lines of credit.
-Additionally, there's no guarantee all your creditors will agree to the terms of a repayment plan.
+And there's no guarantee all your creditors will agree to the terms of a repayment plan.
 This can make paying off your debt more complicated.
 Lastly, your credit score may drop a few points if you enroll in a debt management plan.
 However, as you pay down your balances, your score should slowly recover.

 There’s hope for getting out of credit card debt